Frobeniusnorm/Flint/README.md

 There is no official first version yet

 ## Motivation ##
-This library aims to become a suitable replacement for tensor execution frameworks by using OpenCL instead of CUDA and should work therefor on all types of graphic cards.
+This library aims to become a suitable replacement for existing CUDA based tensor execution frameworks by using OpenCL instead.
+This allows Flint to be executed on a larger amount of devices.
+The main target language will be C++, allowing users of Flint to mix developement and production code, with no need to rewrite everything for a faster language after e.g. training a machine learning model in python.
-Planed Language Bindings include Java and Scala and a C++ wrapper library.
+Planed Language Bindings include Java, Scala and a C++ wrapper library.

 ## Concept ##
 Just as other Tensor libraries, Flint collects operations in a graph and executes multiple operations at once in OpenCL when needed.